 It’s happened to most of us.
 ‘That joke’ (or comment, action or question) at work that made us feel uncomfortable.
-And yet, we put up with it – and perhaps even laughed along with it.
+And yet, we put up with it – and perhaps even laughed along with inappropriate behaviour at work.
 But why?

 This has to be the diagram we draw the most often in any week at Vista Learning.
 It’s a representation of the functions of the human brain based on a theory by Dr. Paul Maclean in the 1950s.